row5is/HOL112018/README.md

 Select or type the clone command (git clone)
 You will be presented with a text box that allows you to enter a repos URL.
 Enter the url from the Phillydotnet git repo for this lab.
+You will be prompted for a location to put the repo.
+The repo will be place into a subdirectory under the directory you select.
+After the repo downloads you will get a dialog asking if you would like to open the repo.
+CLick the Open Respostory button.